-Vietnamese are particularly discerning when it comes to eat their fish.
+Vietnamese are particularly discerning when it comes to eating their fish.
 The one method of steaming fish in Banana leaf is very familiar to the style we follow in Bengal or Kerala from India.
 However, the fish in use in Hanoi is known as Snakehead or eel.
 It is served with plenty of fried garlic that alienates instantly.
-I loved to gobble down my share of sticky rice with generous serving from the banana leaf foil. make no mistake, try this dish with chopstick!
+I loved to gobble down my share of sticky rice with generous serving from the banana leaf foil. make no mistake, try this dish with a chopstick!

 What accompanies the grilled meat dishes is not a dish by its own rights but shall make place in your stomach by the end of your stint with the country in volume is the Red Chillies and Fish Sauce dip.
 The bright red shall allure you but be gentle with the sipping.
 It is fiery hot!
 In a bowl, a whirl pool of taste awaits with Sweet, spicy, sour, and fishy sensations namely.
 For the uninitiated, let us jot down the ingredients in use: fish sauce (obvious reasons), lime juice, sugar, garlic, chili peppers, and shredded carrot or lemongrass.
 No wonder the otherwise bland grilled meat comes alive with a slight touch of this dip.